shashidhar-kittur/FIR-sahayak/README.md

 ## 🚀 Getting Started

-To begin using the Llama2 Medical Bot:
+To start using the FIR Chatbot:

 1. Set up your environment and install required packages as instructed in the Installation section.

 2. Customize your project by updating configurations in the code.

-3. Prepare language models and data according to Langchain documentation.
+3. Prepare language models and data according to the Langchain documentation.

 4. Start the bot by running the provided Python script or integrating it into your application.

 ## 💡 Usage

-Utilize the Llama2 Medical Bot for answering medical queries:
+Use the FIR Chatbot for retrieving medical information:

 1. Launch the bot by running your application or using the provided script.